Pressio/pressio/docs/pages/tutorials/tutorial3.md

 3. *sample_mesh_gids.txt* This file contains the global IDs of the indices used for the sample mesh
 4. *sample_mesh_plus_stencil_gids.txt* This file contains the global IDs of the indices used for the sample *and* stencil mesh
 5. *PhiSamplePlusStencil.txt* This file contains the ROM basis, but only at the sample mesh plus stencil mesh Additionally, this script will create a file, *samplemesh.png*, depicting the sample and stencil mesh.
-Cells in black are the sample mesh, while cells in red are on the sample mesh.
+Cells in black are the sample mesh, while cells in red are on the stencil mesh.

 @image html samplemesh.png width=50%